 There are 47 pieces of DLC for Borderlands 2 on Steam.
 47!
 That includes a whole mess of skins, but also some meaty expansions, like Captain Scarlett and Her Pirate's Booty and Tiny Tina's Assault on Dragon Keep.
-If the announcement of Borderlands 3 has sent you journeying back to the Pandora of Borderlands 1 and Borderlands 2, you're not alone—I've been replaying them to figure out which bits of DLC are actually worth the time to play.
+I've been replaying them to figure out which bits of DLC are actually worth the time to play.

 Here are the best Borderlands DLCs, with some guidance on how and when to start them during each game's campaign.